nesh170/SLogo/addition.md

 2) How many files will you need to add or update?
 Why?

 I will need to add 1 file and edit 3 files.
-One of the file is a property file to set the width of the button so it would fit in the gridpane.
+One of the file is a property file to set the width of the button so it would fit in the pane.
 The other 2 classes I need to edit is ViewFX to add a getShapesMap method to pass to the new view and I also need to edit the buttonPane to create a button for the new view.
 Lastly, I would need to add a new class which contains this new view of turtles.

 ##Review
 1) How long did it take you to complete this new feature?